YGnina/fa22-cse110-lab8/README.md

 # Lab 8 - Starter
 Yining Gu

-1. Within a Github action that runs whenever code is pushed, because it would automatically run the test in case of people forgeting.
+1. Within a Github action that runs whenever code is pushed, because it would automatically run the test, which is more convenient.

 2. No.